thomas-neville/responsive-redesign-fesc/docs/proposal.md

 # Website Redesign Proposal for Florida Energy Systems Consortium
 <http://floridaenergy.ufl.edu/>

+## Objective of Redesign
+To create a more user friendly and responsive website across devices that will visit the page.
+Ease of use and quick navigation to find content is desired.

 ## State of the Current Site
 The current website uses a busy layout for the homepage:
 * cycling images in the header